Ender00420/Reflecting-in-the-Reflection/README.md

-# An Artificial Intelligence-Based System for Automatic Reflection Question Generation in Educational Settings
+# Reflecting in the Reflection: Integrating a Socratic Questioning Framework into Automated AI-Based Question Generation

 ## Overview
-This project contains the code and data for the thesis "An Artificial Intelligence-Based System for Automatic Reflection Question Generation in Educational Settings".
+This repository contains supplementary data and code for the article **"Reflecting in the Reflection: Integrating a Socratic Questioning Framework into Automated AI-Based Question Generation"**, which is based on the bachelor's thesis "An Artificial Intelligence-Based System for Automatic Reflection Question Generation in Educational Settings".
+The full text of the thesis can be found in the file `holubon6-ctufit-thesis.pdf`.
 The project focuses on using OpenAI's GPT-4o-mini model in Socratic dialogue to generate reflection questions for educational purposes.
 The system is designed to assist educators in creating engaging and thought-provoking questions that can enhance the learning experience.

 Please note that the provided notebooks function as a proof of concept and are not intended for full production use.
 The code may require further optimization and testing before being deployed in a real-world educational setting.
 Also, be aware that repetition of the process of generation and evaluation of the experiment can take several hours based on the parameters and materials set. **For single question generation, use the provided demo notebook which takes only a few moments.**